intel/policy-library-intel-aws/README.md

   <img src="https://github.com/intel/policy-library-intel-aws/blob/main/images/logo-classicblue-800px.png?raw=true" alt="Intel Logo" width="250"/>
 </p>

+# Deprecation Notice
+A new version of this library is now available at [github.com/intel/policy-library-intel](https://github.com/intel/policy-library-intel).
+The new library includes enhanced features to keep developers informed of optimal instance selection and provides notifications when Intel releases new recommended instance types.
+We encourage all users to transition to the new library to take advantage of these improvements.

 # AWS Sentinel Policies - Intel Cloud Optimization Modules

 © Copyright 2022, Intel Corporation